Demo of bmtool chemical synaptic tuner using only Neuron¶

 # - induction: measure of synaptic facilitation/depression

-# - ppr: paired-pulse ratio
+# - ppr: paired-pulse ratio from allen

 # - recovery: recovery from facilitation/depression